molgenis/molgenis/docs/guide-creating-themes.md

 To make the menu look the same, use your browsers debugger to compare the bootstrap 3 and 4 theme and copy css styling between the two until they look the same.
 Do the same alterations in your bootstrap css.
 Some of the alterations you want to do cannot be done in the theme builders.
 Paste this css code well documented on top of you bootstrap theme file.
-Be carefull with the ```!important```.
+Be careful with the `!important`.

 #### 4. Sign in and sign out button
 These buttons have such different classes between the bootstrap 3 and 4 molgenis menu, that you